 Washington: Coast Rhododendron

 In 1892, the women of this state chose the coast rhododendron as their state flower.
-They selected this flower to be shown off at the World’s Fair in 1893.
-Washington officially adopted this bloom as its state flower in 1959.
+They selected this flower to be featured at the World’s Fair in 1893.
+Washington officially adopted this bloom in 1959.

 Western Virginia: Rhododendron

 The Rhododendron became the official state flower of West Virginia in 1903.
-Public schoolchildren across the state voted for this flower and it won with more than 15,000 votes.
+Public school kids across the state voted for this flower and it won with more than 15,000 votes.

 Wisconsin: Wood Violet